glis-glis/birpr/cran-comments.md

 ## Resubmission 3

 This is a resubmission.
-Although the package was initially accepted by CRAN, there was a compilation error on the Fedora server of CRAN, and the package was thus removed.
+Although the package was initially accepted by CRAN, there was a compilation error on its Fedora server, and the package was thus removed.
-I was not able to reproduce the compilation error: I tried two Fedora Workstation systems, as well as with Fedora available on R-hub v2, and everything compiled fine.
-Despite this, I think I figured out the issue and fixed it accordingly.
+Despite not being able to reproduce the error on two local Fedora systems as well as Fedora on R-hub v2, I think I figured out the issue and fixed it accordingly.
 I apologize for contacting a CRAN team member directly.
 I was simply replying to the email and was unaware that it was a policy violation.
 In this version, I now have: